 When a student uses captioning services, a transcriber will provide a script, in real time, through a laptop computer screen for all academic-related activities, i.e., lecture, recitation, lab, study groups.
-This service is recommended for non-signers and for classes with dense medical, scientific, or technical content or vocabulary.

 How captioning works